MLBazaar/piex/README.md

-Or obtaning the corresponding tunable ranges, ready to be used with a tuner:
+Or obtaining the corresponding tunable ranges, ready to be used with a tuner:

 ```python